mathematicalthinking/encompass/UPGRADE_NOTES.md

 - the way that filtering worked in the workspace subsystem required the different filters to have deep understanding of how the filtering (options and their states) are structured.
 This has been changed so that each type of filter receives specific options, selections, and the actions to change the selections.

 # Possible future upgrades

+## New Workspaces

+The components workspace-new, workspace-new-enc, and workspace-new-pows are currently not used.
+They seem to reflect some type of new functionality (rather than template/workspaces/new.hbs and workspace-new-container, which are used) that Pedro was working on but never finished.
+I'm leaving these files in the codebase with the hope that someday someone will use them to figure out what was being done and to finish the work.
+Likely the intent was to have tempalte/workspaces/new.hbs use the workspace-new component.

 ## Removal of underscore and reduction of lodash